lsst-ts/ts_SALLabVIEW/README.md

 ## Needed Package

-- JKI VI Package Manager (vipm)
+- JKI VI Package Manager 2017 (vipm)
-- Caraya Unit Test Framework (installed by vipm)
+- Caraya Unit Test Framework (installed by vipm, optional, test only)

-## Update the Vi by the Command Line
+## Update the SAL LabVIEW Vi by the Command Line

+1. Before the use of command line interface, you need to open the TCP/IP connection in LabVIEW first.
+The setup can follow [here](https://support.vipm.io/hc/en-us/articles/214135683-Resolving-issues-with-VIPM-connecting-to-LabVIEW).

-User can also use the command line as the following:
+2. You can use the command line interface as the following (use the absolute file paths of IDL file and SAL LabVIEW library):

 ``` bash
 labview64 $path_to_main_vi -- $abs_path_to_idl_file $abs_path_to_dir_of_lvlib